Introduction to Oil Trading — What Are Oil Futures And How to Trade?

 What are the risks of trading oil derivatives?

-Oil futures trading involves risks like high price volatility, leverage-induced losses, and margin calls.
+Oil futures trading comes with risks such as high price fluctuations, losses from leverage, and margin calls.